gavinrozzi/zipcodeR/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have added several new features.
 See the NEWS.md file for details on changes.

+In this resubmission I have addressed the issue that led to my submission to fail due to undefined global variables by updating the file R/globals.R

 ## Test environments
 * local macOS Big Sur install, R 3.6.1
 * win-builder (oldrelease, devel, release)